FAQ:

 How it works and what to expect

-At PRS Watersports, we make kayaking easy and convenient by delivering high-quality kayaks directly to public water access points throughout the Lake Country area.
-Whether you’re looking for a relaxing paddle on a calm lake—starting and returning to the same launch—or you’re up for more adventure along the Bark or Oconomowoc Rivers, we’ve got you covered.
+At PRS Watersports, we make kayaking easy and convenient by delivering high-quality OLD TOWN kayaks to water access points throughout the Lake Country area.
+Whether you’re looking for a relaxing paddle on a calm lake or looking for adventure along the Bark River or Oconomowoc River, we’ve got you covered.

-📍 Bark River – Start at Lower Nemahbin Lake or the HWY P river access, then paddle downstream through Crooked Lake and get picked up at Genesee Lake Road.
-We provide shuttle service so your vehicle is waiting at the end.
+Start at Lower Nemahbin Lake or Sawyer road river access, then paddle downstream through Crooked Lake, finishing at Genesee Lake Road.
+We provide shuttle service to return you to your start point, or have your car at the takeout.

-📍 Oconomowoc River – Wind through multiple lakes and urban river paths, with several launch points available.
+📍 Oconomowoc River Tour – Wind through Oconomowoc River, Oconomowoc lake Then to Fowler lake.
+Several launch points are available.
 Some routes include portages; see our Oconomowoc River page for details.

 -A typical tour group will: